 At the height of the Cold War era between the USSR and USA, a Russian submarine appears on the coast of a small New England town.
 Fearing for their lives, the residents of the small town get together and decide to prevent a possible invasion, creating all sorts of ridiculous situations.

 Reaction & Thoughts:

 The Russians are Coming The Russians are Coming was a tremendous financial and critical success when it first debuted in movie theaters in 1966.
 This political and social farce had an advantage that few movies have: perfect timing.
-As the Cold War between USA and USSR reached a dangerous point (no doubt exacerbated by the Cuban missile crisis), the general public became more aware of the tense situation between the two powerful nations.
+As the Cold War between USA and USSR reached a dangerous point, the general public became more aware of the tense situation between the two powerful nations.
 Imaginary or real, the threat of a possible nuclear war was in the minds of many citizens in the states.

 This is an ensemble movie anyway.
 The film features such a strong cast of actors that the performances tend to upstage everything else about the movie.
 Carl Reiner (Dead Men Don’t Wear Plaid), Eva Marie Saint (North by Northwest), Brian Keith (The Parent Trap), Jonathan Winters (It’s a Mad, Mad, Mad, Mad World), and my favorite, Paul Ford (The Music Man), who is always a delight in everything he does, play the small town’s residents — they’re all fine in their respective roles.
 Theodore Bikel (The Defiant Ones) plays Arkin’s superior and John Phillip Law (Barbarella) is a Russian soldier.